 HERO: a person who is admired or idealized for courage, outstanding achievements, or noble qualities.

 Why is loving a vulnerable child outside of our bloodline and DNA considered a courageous, noble, outstanding achievement?
 How did we get to a point in society where loving someone who doesn’t share our DNA is groundbreaking?
-Why is choosing to love others whose stories are born out of brokenness outstanding?
+Why is choosing to love others whose stories are born out of trauma outstanding?

 Telling my son (by adoption) he is lucky is much more complex than a quick, well-meaning comment.
 His story was born out of tragedy, he was born into loss.
 Though we do our best to keep contact with his biological parents, he lost histories of his genetics before he had the chance to know them.